andrepolischuk/andrepolischuk.github.io/pages/entry-point.md

 I'm Andrey Polischuk, a frontend engineer.
 This site is my first try to write about tech things.

-Finally I desided to create this site by reading some ideas:
+Finally I desided to create this site by reading the idea:

 > You should have ability to write it, readers — to read it.
 Content is a king.
 >
 > — [Vladimir Starkov](https://iamstarkov.com/mvb/)

+and one more:

 > Document everything.
 Your memory is not infallible; future you will thank you.
 >